 There’s an array of remarkable technologies used in interactive media.
 This timeline explores its humble beginnings and the evolution of tech that makes modern digital communication possible.
 Please feel free to add or comment on your most loved ones or your most annoying ones if you prefer.

 1985 - VideoWorks / Director

 A multimedia application authoring platform.
 Created by Macromedia, now owned and developed by Adobe Systems since 2005.
 Director is the primary editor on the Adobe Shockwave platform, which dominated the interactive multimedia product space during the 1990s.
 It started as MacroMind "VideoWorks", an application for the original Apple Macintosh.
 Animations were initially limited to the black and white of early Macintosh screens.
-The name was changed to "Director" in 1987, with the addition of new capabilities and the Lingo scripting language in 1988.
+The name was changed to "Director" in 1987, with new capabilities and the Lingo scripting language in 1988.
 A Windows version was available in the early 1990s.

 1993 - User Experience